BloomGameStudio/PlayerService/README.md

         docker run -p 1323:1323 <Containername>
 ---

-## How to Interact with the Player WebSocket (In Development)
+## How to Interact with the Player WebSocket

 Assuming standard config and hosting locally.

   1. If not present create a player in the players table.
-The player needs to have a usable UserID
+The player needs to have a usable UserID(In Production) and or a Usable Name(In Debug/Dev)

         This can be be done either by: